aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/file-protection/verify-password-of-encrypted-excel-and-ods-files/_index.md

 ## **Verify the password of the encrypted file**

-To verify the password of the encrypted file, Aspose.Cells for .NET provides the [**verify_password**](https://reference.aspose.com/cells/python-net/aspose.cells/fileformatutil/verify_password) method.
+To verify the password of the encrypted file, Aspose.Cells for Python via .NET provides the [**verify_password**](https://reference.aspose.com/cells/python-net/aspose.cells/fileformatutil/verify_password) method.
 These methods accept two parameters, the file stream and the password that needs to be verified.
 The following code snippet demonstrates the use of the [**verify_password**](https://reference.aspose.com/cells/python-net/aspose.cells/fileformatutil/verify_password) method to verify whether the provided password is valid or not.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Files-Utility-VerifyPassword-1.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Protection-and-unprotection-VerifyPassword-1.py" >}}

-{{< app/cells/assistant language="csharp" >}}